A few years back, we hosted our Annual Gathering of Games conference with the theme, “The Wisdom of the Crowd.”

-The event has always been a great place to learn from other open-book practitioners, and this year’s event took that experience to a new level.
-The opening keynote speaker, James Surowiecki, spoke about his book, “The Wisdom of Crowds,” which discusses how the wisdom of a crowd can outweigh the wisest person within the crowd.
+The event has always been a great place to learn from other open-book practitioners, and specifically remember this Gathering's opening keynote speaker James Surowiecki speaking about his book, The Wisdom of Crowds, which discusses how the collective wisdom of a group can outweigh the wisest person within the crowd.
 I was conflicted.

-How can the average of a group of numbers (contributors) yield a greater result than that of the highest number in the group?

-This was the most controversial, hard-to-understand concept that seemed to severely oppose my traditional, mathematical thinking.
+How can the average of a group of contributors yield a greater result than that of the highest member in the group?
+For me, this was a hard-to-understand concept that seemed to severely oppose my traditional, mathematical thinking.

 The first thing I found myself doing was consulting with one of my mentors, a behavioral psychologist.
-I explained to him the proposed concepts of the book, and he was so intrigued that he wanted to read more.
-One week later, I received the insights that confirmed his status as a mentor.
-In order for the team (crowd) to deliver collective intelligence higher than the smartest person, the team needs to have a common purpose!
+I explained to him the proposed concepts of the book, and he gave me these insights: In order for the team (crowd) to deliver collective intelligence higher than the smartest person, the team needs to have a common purpose!

 Here is his example:

-The concepts of living in solution, taking the focus of the team away from blame and hashing out the past will be better served if you can challenge the team to improve and/or enhance your future vision.
+- A desire to solve, plan, and project a path to moving forward.
+Take the focus away from blame and hashing out the past and challenge the team to improve and/or enhance your future vision.

 More Articles You Might Like: